-If you see significant discrepancies between the reports in your AdSense account and those in the AdSense section of Analytics, then please keep in mind these important points:
+If you see significant discrepancies between the reports in your AdSense account and those in the AdSense section of Analytics, then please bear in mind these important points:

-- AdSense reports in Analytics only track AdSense for content ad units, and do not include link units, search boxes, mobile ads, or any other AdSense products.
+- AdSense reports in Analytics only track AdSense for content ad units, and don't include link units, search boxes, mobile ads or any other AdSense products.

-- You must include Analytics code on every webpage running AdSense for content ad units.
+- You must include Analytics code on every web page that runs AdSense for content ad units.

 Reasons why a page impression in AdSense may not line up to a pageview in Analytics

 For example, because we recommend placing the tracking code at the bottom of your HTML, in very rare cases a user will enter and then exit a page before the page completely loads and before the tracking code is executed.
 In this case, AdSense might count a page impression, but Analytics won't count the pageview.
 This would result in a higher page impression count in AdSense than pageview count in Analytics.